-INTEREST OF MOVANTS FOR INTERVENTION OR AMICI CURIAE
+INTEREST OF AMICI CURIAE

-On October 24, 2022, six Texas county sheriffs, their respective counties, an additional Texas county, and the Federal Police Foundation, ICE Officers Division ("FPF" and, collectively, "Movants"), moved this Court for leave to intervene in this action to seek injunctive relief against the same federal memoranda challenged by respondents Texas and Louisiana (collectively, "States").
-In the event this Court denies the motion to intervene, Movants request that the Court treat this brief as a brief amici curiae in support of the States and affirmance.
-1 Movants' suit against the same federal policies is stayed pending resolution of this action, and 8 U.S.C. § 1252(f)(1) precludes lower courts from entering the injunctive relief Movants seek in order to stop their exposure to illegal immigration-related crime, increased enforcement costs, and the dilemma-faced by FPF's members-of either violating their oaths of office or complying with unlawful federal policies.
-For these reasons, Movants have compelling interests in the questions presented here.
+Amici curiae-six Texas county sheriffs, their respective counties, an additional Texas county, and the Federal Police Foundation, ICE Officers Division ("FPF")-are plaintiffs challenging the same federal policies challenged in this case in the U.S. District Court for the Southern District of Texas.
+Their case is stayed pending resolution of this action, and 8 U.S.C. § 1252(f)(1) precludes lower courts from entering the injunctive relief they seek in order to stop their immigration-related exposure to illegal increased law-enforcement costs, and the dilemmafaced by FPF's members-of either violating their oaths of office or complying with unlawful federal policies.
+For these reasons, amici have strong interests in the questions presented here.1

-If the Court deems Movants as amici curiae, amici file this brief with all parties' blanket consent.
+Amici file this brief with all parties' blanket consent.
 Pursuant to Rule 37.6, counsel for amici authored this brief in whole, no party's counsel authored this brief in whole or in part, and no person or entity-other than amici and their counsel-contributed monetarily to preparing or submitting the brief.
+If the Court grants the motion, filed on October 24, 2022, of the parties here filing as amici to intervene in this action to seek injunctive relief, those parties request that the Court construe this brief as their brief on the merits as intervenors-respondents.